Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Most multivitamins contain 400 IU of vitamin D.

 table 2 .
-Age-related calcium requirements
+Age-related calcium requirement

 Age